Himalaw/flexible_jobshop/README.md

 ## Problem Description:

 <p align="justify"> The flexible job shop scheduling problem involves scheduling n jobs across m machines, where each job comprises several operations that can be processed on various compatible machines at different speeds.
 The goal is to optimize two main criteria: total energy consumption (TEC) and workload balance (WB).
 This problem is complex due to its NP-hard nature and the conflicting objectives of minimizing energy consumption while balancing the workload across machines.
 The proposed MOPSO algorithm aims to find a set of non-dominated solutions that provide an optimal trade-off between these criteria.</p>

+***

+*Disclaimer : This repository contains code developed as part of my first undergraduate research project.
+As such, the code may not be the most efficient or clean.
+My primary goal at that time was to learn and explore the application of particle swarm optimization in solving complex scheduling problems, I hope this project serves as a foundation for further development.*